silitics/rugpi/www/docs/guide/over-the-air-updates.md

 - Partition 6: The root partition of the B set.
 - Partition 7: Contains any persistent state (see [State Management](./state-management)).

-The `autoboot.txt` specifies the default set of partitions.
+The bootloader specification specifies the default set of partitions.
 We call the other, non-default set, the *spare set*.
 An update is only possible if the hot set is also the default set.
 That way, if anything goes wrong while installing the update, the system will boot into the previous known-good version by default.
 The Rugpi update mechanism installs the update to the cold spare set of partitions.
-After installing the update, it uses the `tryboot` mechanism of the Raspberry Pi bootloader to try booting into the newly installed version, crucially without changing the default set.
+After installing the update, it tries booting into the newly installed version, crucially without changing the default set.
 Hence, if anything goes wrong, the system automatically reboots into the previous version by default.
 Only after booting successfully into the newly installed system, by which the set of partitions with the new version becomes the hot set, and verifying that everything is in working order, the update is made permanent by making the hot set the default set.